bundlewrap/bundlewrap/doc/api.rst

 		The DNS name Blockwart uses to connect to this node

+	.. py:attribute:: items

+		A list of items on this node (instances of subclasses of :py:class:`blockwart.items.Item`)

 	.. py:attribute:: metadata

 		A dictionary of custom metadata, merged from information in :doc:`nodes.py <nodes.py>` and :doc:`groups.py <groups.py>`